top of page

 Ravenwood Packaging is set to unveil its latest linerless innovation at this year’s IFFA.
 The Nobac 5000 Auto (linerless label applicator) will feature alongside the VR Inspection System.
 Both machines will be on demo throughout the show.

-The Nobac 5000 Auto and VR system can be stand-alone technologies or seamlessly integrated for the faultless application and inspection of linerless labels across a diverse range of foods including meat, fish, plant based proteins, ready meals, salad pots, desserts and fr
+The Nobac 5000 Auto and VR system can be stand-alone technologies or seamlessly integrated for the faultless application and inspection of linerless labels across a diverse range of foods including meat, fish, plant based proteins, ready meals, salad pots, desserts and fresh produce.

 Let’s take a look at Ravenwood’s latest linerless adaption – the Nobac 5000 Auto.
 The 5000 Auto is now the 9th addition to join the diverse and world-leading range of Ravenwood linerless applicators.
 Building its core foundation on the Nobac 5000 linerless label applicator range released in 2020, the new Nobac 5000 Auto is a customer optional addition that automates switching between products, pack sizes and label size, thanks to its motorised adjustment of top lay belts, infeed guides and height adjustment.
 Operators, factory management software and or weigh-price labellers can select pre-programmed tray sizes to allow the machine to move automatically, to new positions freeing up time for the operator to load labels.